-Gov. Hutchinson win Republican primary Tuesday
+Gov. Hutchinson wins Republican primary Tuesday

 LITTLE ROCK — An Arkansas legislator national Democrats have said is their best chance to flip a Little Rock-area congressional seat won the party’s nomination Tuesday night, while the state’s Republican governor defeated a gun range owner who had challenged him from the right in the GOP primary.